Have a Pet Plan

 - Pet beds and toys, if easily transportable.

 Planning and preparation will enable you to evacuate with your pets quickly and safely.
-But bear in mind that animals react differently under stress.
+However, bear in mind that animals react differently under stress.
 Outside your home and in the car, keep dogs securely leashed.
 Transport cats in carriers.
-Don't leave animals unattended anywhere they can run off.
+Do not leave animals unattended anywhere they can run off.
 The most trustworthy pets may panic, hide, try to escape, or even bite or scratch.
-And, when you return home, give your pets time to settle back into their routines.
+When you return home, give your pets time to settle back into their routines.
 Consult your veterinarian if any behavior problems persist.